Kneasle/BobCSharp/README.md

 Touch touch = new Touch ();
 ```

-Let's suppose we wanted to look at a plain course of Plain Bob Doubles ('cos we we've all been there at some point):
+Let's suppose we wanted to look at a plain course of Plain Bob Doubles ('cos we've all been there at some point):
 ```C#
 Touch plain_course = Method.GetMethod ("Plain Bob Doubles").plain_course;